Academic Catalog 2024-2025

 Refunds for Federal Financial Aid Funds in Excess of Tuition and Fees (Title IV Credit Balances)

 A Title IV credit balance occurs whenever the amount of Title IV funds credited to a student’s account for a semester exceeds the amount of tuition and fees assessed the student for that semester.
 Point Loma Nazarene University will pay such a Title IV credit balance directly to the student (or parent if the credit balance is from a Parent PLUS Loan1) within 14 days of the Title IV funds disbursing to the student’s account.
-The GPS SFS Office strongly encourages all students to set up direct deposit in Workday in order to receive the refunds from the Title IV credit balances as quickly and efficiently as possible.
+The GPS One-Stop Student Financial Services Office strongly encourages all students to set up direct deposit in Workday in order to receive the refunds from the Title IV credit balances as quickly and efficiently as possible.

 1